IMF will contribute 1 billion euros to Cyprus bailout

-BRUSSELS The International Monetary Fund will contribute 1 billion euros ($1.29 billion) over three years to the 10 billion euro bailout for Cyprus, IMF Managing Director Christine Lagarde said in a statement on Wednesday.
+BRUSSELS The International Monetary Fund will contribute 1 billion euros over three years to the 10 billion euro bailout for Cyprus, IMF Managing Director Christine Lagarde said in a statement on Wednesday.

 Lagarde said she expected the IMF board to approve the funds in early May.